20LitersAdmin/filterbuildscheduler/README.md

   ** The inventory gets the results added to the apropriate counts (InventoriesController::CountUpdate) ** The inventory gets subsets of components subtracted (EventsController::SubtractSubsets) ** The inventory gets extrapolations (InventoriesController::Extrapolate)

+2. Ability to reserve dates / times. e.g.:
+  - Thursdays from 4-7pm, Sundays from 8-10am
+  - A specific date & time
+  - A range of dates, all day

 4. Part has_one material (instead of has_many)